 Our curriculum design has the National Curriculum at its core, the locally agreed syllabus for R.E. and a tailored programme of Personal, Social and Health Education, with the Sex and Relationship aspect delivered by a specialist outside provider.
 We pride ourselves on our bespoke curriculum that meets the specific needs of a ‘Walmley child’.
 We have combined knowledge, skills and understanding to produce units of work which enable our children to learn about themselves, their community and the wider world.
 Alongside subject leaders, staff produce overviews of coverage for each year group, as well as more detailed medium term plans which ensures progression and sequencing in both content and skills across the key stage.
 These incorporate opportunities for intelligent repetition to embed and build on prior knowledge and close the gaps where dysfluency may have occurred.
 Teachers take a flexible approach and review planning regularly, making adjustments to ensure the topics meet the needs of the children, provide appropriate challenge and remain motivating and engaging.
 Disadvantaged, SEND and more able children are well supported and have work that is differentiated to cater for their specific needs and abilities.

 During the year our children take part in longer, themed learning sessions such as Science afternoons, Arts Week, Fitness Fortnight and Book Week.
 We offer a range of ever-changing special events, such as a Roman Showcase in Year 5 where families are given a guided tour by their children to show what they have researched and made, including Roman artefacts!
 We also work effectively with a collaboration group of five other local schools, providing different projects over the year.
-As part of our Enterprise work we organised a two week ‘Shop for Schools’ project, where children planned, made and sold items for our very own shop in Sutton town centre: an event they thoroughly enjoyed.
+Each year our Year 6 pupils meet with others across the local area as part of their transition to secondary school.

 Our curriculum is enriched through an extensive range of educational visits, including trips to art galleries and theatres, sites of local geographical or historical interest and a long list of sporting competitions.
 In addition, each year group visits a place of worship (a church/cathedral, a Sikh temple, a gurdwara and a mosque).
 We also offer three residential opportunities, two of which involve outdoor adventurous activities and the third is an exciting five-day trip to France in Year 6.
-In addition, we offer a rich, ever-changing variety of after school clubs which are attended by over 90% of our children, including different sports (boxing, dodgeball etc.), drama, gardening, musical theatre and Christmas crafts, to name a few.
+In addition, we offer a rich, ever-changing variety of after school clubs which are attended by over 90% of our children, including different sports, drama, gardening, musical theatre and Art and Crafts, to name a few.
 Opportunities are provided for all SEND and Disadvantaged children to attend an after school club of their choice.
 A quarter of our children also learn a musical instrument at school with several peripatetic music specialists.